sunilabrahamindia/sunilabraham/media/india-draft-bill-data-protection-gdpr-limits.md

 - **Individual rights were narrower**, limiting the power of citizens to meaningfully control their information.
 - **Localisation and mirroring requirements** suggested a state-centric approach to data custody rather than a rights-based one.
-- **Ambiguity around terms such as ‘critical personal data’** created uncertainty for industry and civil society.
+- **Ambiguity around terms such as ‘critical personal data'** created uncertainty for industry and civil society.
 - **Penalties differed in structure and rationale**, mixing civil and criminal liability in ways that diverged from international practice.

 Sunil Abraham's comments underline a deeper policy argument: strict localisation does not necessarily enhance state capacity or public accountability.
-Instead, mechanisms like the GDPR’s local-representative requirement can sometimes provide more predictable and enforceable outcomes.
+Instead, mechanisms like the GDPR's local-representative requirement can sometimes provide more predictable and enforceable outcomes.

-The article therefore serves both as a snapshot of India’s early data protection debates and as an illustration of how global frameworks like GDPR shaped domestic policymaking.
+The article therefore serves both as a snapshot of India's early data protection debates and as an illustration of how global frameworks like GDPR shaped domestic policymaking.

 ## External Link